Natural regions of Venezuela

 Because of its natural structure, Venezuela can be divided into eight very distinct natural regions.
-In the evaluation of a natural region, the human element is not present.
-The natural region groups of Venezuela formed as a consequence of the association of geo-physical elements such as: geological constitution, relief, climate, hydrography, vegetation, soils, among others.
+In the classification of a natural region, human influence is not considered.
+These regions have formed as a consequence of the interactions of geo-physical elements such as: geological constitution, relief, climate, hydrography, vegetation, soils, among others.

-The regional groups that make up the Venezuelan territory are:
+The natural regions that make up the Venezuelan territory are:

 Andean Region

 The Venezuelan Andean system represents the terminal bifurcation of the Cordillera Oriental de Colombia, which in Venezuelan territory consists of two mountainous branches: the Sierra de Perija, smaller, slightly displaced from southwest to northeast with 7,151 km2 in Venezuela; and a larger, frankly oriented Southwest to northeast with about 40,172 km2, the Cordillera de Mérida, commonly known as the proper Venezuelan Andes.
 The highest point in Venezuela is located in this natural region.

 It is divided in two sections: